theheking/babs-rna-seq-2024/practical_overview/Week5_Alignment.md

       $ wget https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh38.cdna.all.fa.gz

- OR, if the expected download time is ages please copy from the communal folder.
+ OR, if the expected download time is ages, please copy from the communal folder.

       $ scp /srv/scratch/babs3291/references/Homo_sapiens.GRCh38.cdna.all.fa.gz /srv/scratch/[your_zID]/kallisto_human_ref/

-2. We also will need the human GTF file, a file containing coordinates and descriptions for all gene names and locations - we will also download this from Ensembl. (https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz)  **not needed for index command**
+2. We will also need the human GTF file containing coordinates and descriptions for all gene names and locations - we will also download this from Ensembl. (https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz)  **not needed for index command**

         $ wget https://ftp.ensembl.org/pub/release-109/gtf/homo_sapiens/Homo_sapiens.GRCh38.109.gtf.gz